-- Start and warm-up engine to normal operating temperature.
-Press the ENTER ⊕ button to continue. - Turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the KOEO test at this time, press the SYSTEM MENU (S) button. - Turn the ignition ON.
+- The LCD display shows instructions to prepare the vehicle for the KOEO Test. - 4.
+Start and warm-up engine to normal operating temperature.
+Press the ENTER button to continue. - 5.
+Turn ignition key OFF and wait for the on screen prompt.
+If you wish to exit the KOEO test at this time, press the SYSTEM MENU (S) button. - 6.
+Turn the ignition ON.
 DO NOT start the engine.
 If your vehicle is equipped with one of the following engine types, perform the added procedures described below: - For 4.9L engines with standard transmission: Press and hold the clutch until all codes are sent (steps 7 through 9). - For 7.3L diesel engines: Press and hold accelerator until all codes are sent (steps 7 through 9). - For 2.3L turbo engines with octane switch: Put switch in premium position. - 7.
-Press the ENTER $\Theta$ button to continue. - While codes are being retrieved, a "One moment please KOEO test is in progress..." message shows on the Scan Tool's LCD display.

-As soon as the ignition is turned "on", the vehicle's computer enters the Self-Test mode.
+Press the ENTER 😔 button to continue. - 8.
+While codes are being retrieved, a "One moment please KOEO test is in progress..." message shows on the Diagnostic Tool's LCD display. - As soon as the ignition is turned "on", the vehicle's computer enters the Self-Test mode.
 Clicking sounds will be heard coming from the engine.
 This is normal.
 It indicates that the vehicle's computer is activating relays, solenoids, and other components to check their operation.